 That said, it’s hard to find a more impactful grant than the one supporting ENGH 302: Advanced Composition.
-This grant was provided to help build an Open Educational Resources (OER) collection for this celebrated Mason Core class which has an enrollment of almost 7000 students annually, delivered by a rotating group of approximately 65 faculty.
+This grant was provided to help build an OER collection for this celebrated Mason Core class which has an enrollment of almost 7000 students annually, delivered by a rotating group of approximately 65 faculty.

-The challenges were plenty facing Catherine E. Saunders — who teaches the 302 course and has served as coordinator over two stages of the 4-VA grant project — and thirteen English 302 colleagues who served at some point on the project team.
-As instructors of an advanced composition course offered at only a few American universities, faculty teaching English 302 did not have access to “off the shelf” textbooks adapted to the specific goals of the course.
-Instead, most instructors created and/or adapted materials to suit their students’ needs, and an informal culture of sharing, collaboration and adaptation of assignments and activities had developed within the English 302 instructor community.
-With a growing number of instructors being hired to serve the expanding ranks of English 302 students, there was danger of losing consistency across sections.
-The English 302 collection seeks to formalize the existing culture of collaboration and ensure that resources developed by experienced instructors are easily available to new instructors
+The challenges were plenty facing Catherine E. Saunders — who teaches the 302 course and has served as coordinator over two stages of the 4-VA@Mason grant project — and thirteen English 302 colleagues who served on the project team.
+As instructors of an advanced composition course offered at only a few American universities, faculty teaching English 302 did not have access to “off the shelf” textbooks appropriate the specific goals of the course.
+Instead, most instructors created and/or adapted materials to suit their students’ needs, within an informal culture of sharing, collaboration of various versions of assignments and activities developed within the English 302 instructor community.
+Moreover, with a growing number of instructors being hired to serve the expanding ranks of English 302 students, there was danger of losing consistency across sections.
+Saunders sought to formalize the existing culture of collaboration and ensure that resources developed by experienced instructors are easily available to new instructors.

-Saunders and a group of colleagues first applied for and received a 4-VA grant in the 16-17 academic year.
+Saunders and a group of colleagues first applied for and received a 4-VA@Mason grant a year prior.
 That grant provided support for the creation of a core collection of OER items – assignments, activities, and other curricular materials created and peer-reviewed by experienced English 302 instructors – that were then made available to new and experienced English 302 instructors via a Blackboard organization.

 The Blackboard-based collection was popular with English 302 instructors.
 However, follow-up surveys of users revealed room for improvement in design of the collection, as well as a desire for additional resources and a preference for a public-facing collection.
 A different platform was needed to make OER developed by the English 302 team more readily available not only to GMU faculty, but also to the wider composition community.
-Hence, the team applied for a second 4-VA grant in late 2017.
+Hence, the team applied for a second 4-VA@Mason grant to finish the work.

 Team member Psyche Z. Ready, assisted by Joyce P. Johnston, took the lead in adapting Mason Journals’ iteration of the Open Journal System (OJS) to meet the needs of English 302 OER collection authors, reviewers, and users.
 Each item in the new, public-facing collection includes an abstract, instructor’s notes, and creative-commons licensed curricular materials – assignments, activities, and/or background readings – created, adapted, or curated for use in English 302.
 The OJS platform eases the review process, and also allows user-friendly features such as keyword searching.